 The Synod seeks to recognise the needs of both the present generation and future generations within the Church by retaining those one-off capital receipts to which it from time to time becomes entitled under the provision of the URC Acts.
-It is the present policy that, normally, only the income on these reserves is expended upon charitable purposes but an exception is made in relation to money going into the Pioneer Fund or a small mission support budget.
+It is the present policy that, normally, only the income on these reserves is expended upon charitable purposes but an exception is made in relation to money going into the Pioneer Fund or to support mission projects, Eco projects, and a project to upgrade preaching/communication facilities in churches.